-Also, the fiber in the veggie beats bloat and promotes weight loss.
-We also have the omega-3s, which stimulate the secretion of leptin.
+Also, the fiber in the veggie beats bloat and promotes weight loss by promoting satiety.
+We also have the omega-3s, which stimulate the secretion of leptin (7).
 Leptin is a hormone that increases metabolism and helps regulate body weight.

 6. Cauliflower Helps Detoxify

-Cauliflower is rich in antioxidants that support Phase 1 detoxification, and its sulfur-containing compounds help carry out Phase 2 detoxification (5).
+Cauliflower is rich in antioxidants that support Phase 1 detoxification (which involves the reduction or hydrolysis of a compound, reducing the toxin into smaller fragments), and its sulfur-containing compounds help carry out Phase 2 detoxification (8).
 And the glucosinolates in the veggie also activate other detoxification enzymes.

 7. Strengthens Bones